telerik/blazor-docs/components/listview/accessibility/wai-aria-support.md

 ## Section 508

-The ListView is compliant with the [Section 508](http://www.section508.gov/) requirements
+The ListView is fully compliant with the [Section 508 requirements](http://www.section508.gov/).

 ## Testing

-The component has been extensively tested automatically with static code analyzers and manually with the most popular screen readers.
+The ListView has been extensively tested automatically with [axe-core](https://github.com/dequelabs/axe-core) and manually with the most popular screen readers.

-> Any Accessibility Issues could be reported in [Telerik Support System](https://www.telerik.com/account/support-center).
+> To report any accessibility issues, contact the team through the [Telerik Support System](https://www.telerik.com/account/support-center).

 ### Screen Readers

+The ListView has been tested with the following screen readers and browsers combinations:

 | Environment | Tool |
 | ----------- | ---- |